THE-Engineering/export-from-the-ums-import-to-auth0/README.md

 ### In Development and Production

+[Exporting users](docs/exporting-users-from-the-ums.md) in a production environment does not require a secure tunnel

+### Environment variables and command line arguments

-A `.env.default` file in the project root describes the _required_ environment variables from which you can create a `.env` file
+The `.env.default` file describes _required_ environment variables from which you can create a `.env` file

 You must populate your `.env` file with the environment variables [documented in **Scripts**](#scripts)